doccano/doccano/README.md

 cd doccano
 ```

-To install doccano, there are two options:
+To install doccano, there are three options:

-**Option1: Pull the Docker image**
+**Option1: Pull the production Docker image**

 ```bash
 docker pull chakkiworks/doccano